port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 :::

-Time to add our Kafka trigger
+Time to add the Kafka trigger

 ```bash showLineNumbers
 # Remember to replace YOUR_ORG_ID and SECRET_ARN